benmajor/jQuery-Touch-Events/README.md

 `firstTap` - Object containing the same data as a `tap` event, but for the first tap to occur.

-`lastTap` - Object containing the same data as a `tap` event, but for the second (i.e. final) tap to occur.
+`secondTap` - Object containing the same data as a `tap` event, but for the second (i.e. final) tap to occur.

 `interval` - the time in milliseconds between the two tap.